ingadhoc/website/website_sale_usability/README.rst

 Website Usability Improvements
 ==============================

-Several improovements to project:
+Several improovements to wesbite:
 #.
-Make Dates and Analytic Account fields visible on project form view.
+In the "Contact Details" website view, the "Company Name" field is removed and it is arranged to take the "street" field instead of "street2".

 Installation